learnk8s/learnk8s.io/src/custom-authentication/content.md

 # ...
 ```

+_The first statement above sets the request parameters._

-The crucial part is the _filter_ argument: it effectively searches for an LDAP entry with object class `intetOrgPerson`, and a `cn` and `userPassword` attribute corresponding to the provided username and password.
+The crucial part here is the _filter_ argument — it defines what the request should "search for".

+The above filter searches for an entry with an `objectClass` of `inetOrgPerson`, a `cn` (_common name_) equalling the provided username, and a `userPassword` equalling the provided password.

+_The second statement executes the request._

-If such an entry exists, then the provided username and password, and thus the token, is valid — else it is not.
+If the request returns an entry, then the provided username and password are obviously valid and belong to the user whose entry is returned — if the request returns no entry, it means that the username and password are invalid.

-Finally, the following code inspects the response from the LDAP directory and constructs the return value of the function:
+The following code inspects the return value of the LDAP Search request and constructs the return value of the `ldapSearch` function:

 ```go|title=authn.go
 # ...